Feminization laryngoplasty is a surgery designed for male-to-female transgender patients.

 You may listen to the results of some cases here.
 The patients have provided some feedback on this procedure as well.
 I especially appreciate all of their efforts in working with me on this procedure.

-For another viewpoint see Anne Lawrence who reviews a number of surgeries.
+For another viewpoint see Anne Lawrence (original link down - linked to a version of the page on 1/23/2015) who reviews a number of surgeries.

 In a brief summary of my current opinion, I would say that this procedure offers more potential gain and a more nearly feminine voice than cricothryoid approximation and more potential risks.
 I have not heard enough Web Glottoplasty results to comment on a comparison.
 When the outcome has been good, the quality of the voice is far better than the quality of cricothyroid approximation.
 When there has been a complication, the outcome has been poor.
 If the outcome was a rough voice and there had been no previous pitch surgery, I have been able to revise and improve the voice.
 There are a number of variables that I am still altering trying to get the procedure optimized.
 These will be discussed with prospective patients.